marfsama/shiningforce3/specs/format-mpd.md

 | 0x04   | offset2  | int32  |   1   | offset to list of two ints each. size seems to be the same the list at offset1

 Note:
-In the list behind offset 2 the first int contains strictly ascending values in the first 16 bits and the last 16 bits.
+In the list behind offset2 the first int contains strictly ascending values in the first 16 bits and the last 16 bits.

 Example sara06.json: